Private Investigator: Career Guide

 - Private Detective

 Private Investigator Salary and Job Outlook

-The US Bureau of Labor Statistics (BLS) reports that the annual median salary for private detectives and investigators was $45,610 per year as of 2015.2 The top 10% earn more than $85,190.1 Private investigators’ salaries vary according to the employer, the PI’s specialty, and the geographic area in which they work.
-The BLS projects job growth of 5% for private detectives and investigators between 2014 and 2024, which is about average for most professions.2 The projected job growth will result from the increased demand for security, the need to protect confidential information, and increased litigation.
+The Bureau of Labor Statistics (BLS) reports that the annual median salary for private detectives and investigators was $50,700 per year as of 2017.1 The top 10% earn more than $86,730.2 Private investigators’ salaries vary according to the employer, the PI’s specialty, and the geographic area in which they work.
+The BLS projects job growth of 11% for private detectives and investigators between 2016 and 2026, which is faster than average for most professions.1 The projected job growth will result from the increased demand for security, the need to protect confidential information, and increased litigation.

 If you’re interested in a career as a private investigator, you may also want to research more about these related jobs: